VA Western New York Healthcare System

-- Doctoral student in good standing at an APA-accredited graduate program in Clinical or Counseling psychology.
-Persons with a doctorate in another area of psychology who meet the APA criteria for respecialization training in Clinical or Counseling Psychology are also eligible.
+- Doctoral student in good standing at an APA,CPA, or PCSAS accredited graduate program in Clinical or Counseling psychology.
+Persons with a doctorate in another area of psychology who meet the APA criteria for re-specialization training in Clinical or Counseling Psychology are also eligible.

 VAWNYHS Psychology Internship Requirements:

-- A basic understanding of psychological test construction and a familiarity with the use of the DSM-IV is also required.
-For specialty track applicants, the ability to administer, score, and interpret results from customary assessment tools of the specialty are prerequisites for appointment as an intern.
+- A basic understanding of psychological test construction and a familiarity with the use of the DSM is also required.
+For Geropsychology track applicants, the ability to administer, score, and interpret results from customary assessment tools of the specialty are prerequisites for appointment as an intern.